 So you’ve heard great things about electric handpieces and are thinking of making a purchase.
-Here are 10 things to take into consideration.

 1. Test Drive

 Before making an investment in electric handpieces, it is important to try one to make sure it is the right fit for you.
 A popular place to evaluate multiple handpieces under one roof is a dental convention.
 However, a 30-second evaluation may not allow you to fully recognize the advantages of electric handpieces.
 Using one in your operatory for 1-2 days is the best way to fully evaluate an electric handpiece, so take advantage of demo programs from handpiece companies, like Brasseler.